-At Charter Tax we realise that business people generally want to be concerned with running their business, not necessarily with running their finance department.
+At Charter Tax, we realise that business people generally want to be concerned with running their business, not necessarily with running their finance department.
 However, without a good finance department, one cannot run a good business!

 Particularly for smaller businesses, or low head-count businesses, one must question whether it is really sensible to entrust the whole of the finances of that business into the hands of one single key employee (in-house accountant).
 For example, what if the in-house accountant:

 When designing the appropriate internal controls for a business, division of responsibilities is key and sometimes this just isn’t possible in a business with an accounts team of one.
 That’s where we come in.

-After all, outsourcing IT requirements is commonplace.
-Most businesses don’t have the in-house knowledge of server systems and the like to do all their IT in-house.
+After all, outsourcing one’s IT requirements is commonplace.
+Most businesses don’t have the in-house knowledge of server systems and the like to do all of their IT in-house.
 Indeed, we outsource our own IT to a specialist IT firm (we understand accountancy software packages but we can’t fix a faulty server!).
 A business should do what it is good at.